umeenukrishnan/documentation/_doc/1_introduction.rst

 Introduction
 ^^^^^^^^^^^^^

-This project is intended to demonstrate the how sphinx doxuments the python code.
+This project is intended to demonstrate the standard python project work-flow following at the computational mechancis lab.
+Especially, this project focuses on project folder structure and documenting the the source code and presenting in a website through Sphinx documentation tool.

 This project has two modules: